 Walk as if you are kissing the Earth with your feet. – Thich Nhat Hanh**

 When I began walking in this more slow and deliberate manner, a light bulb clicked.
 I noticed its resemblance to the first portion of the shinkansen fumikomi.
 Moreover, I could feel the activation of different muscle groups, including the core, to execute this walk.
 Here’s some videos showing this form of walking – where one may walk as slow as desired (Note: it is apparently also part of a hip hop dance move according to the second video):

 - Walking Meditation: Instructions and Benefits Explained (from 1:04 onwards)

 - How to Slow Motion Walk (Hip Hop Dance Moves Tutorial) | Mihran Kirakosian (from 0:20 to 0:30 mins, 2:00 to 2:16 mins and later).

 For the second portion of the fumikomi with the hikitsuke, one could combine the above way of walking with the chassé exercise [KendoNotes_Chassé] which can help strengthen the hikitsuke.
+The key is to feel “as if the right (forward) leg pulls the body (and the rear leg) forward“ as fast as possible as noted by Nakamura sensei earlier.
 The combination of the two would probably serve as an effective way to develop this shinkansen fumikomi.

-Finally, there are some side benefits associated with this “kissing-the-earth” way of walking.
-It can be meditative and calming.
-And it can be a fun and challenging way to walk with someone who needs to move slowly (e.g. a child, elderly, injured, handicapped or pet).
+Incidentally, there are some side benefits associated with this “kissing-the-earth” way of walking.
+It can be meditative and calming.** * And it can be a fun and challenging way to walk with someone who needs to move slowly (e.g. a child, elderly, injured, handicapped or pet).